There's your life in the classroom and then there's your life. At SLU-Madrid, we encourage you to become a more complete, stronger you.

 James O’Leary is a native of Chicago.
 He entered the Jesuits in 1981.
 After being ordained a Catholic priest in 1991, he lived in Peru, where he worked in popular education and jail ministry.
 He has been the campus chaplain and a professor of theology at SLU-Madrid since 2007.

 Paloma Gómez de Salazar was born in southern Spain, but has always lived in Madrid.
-She graduated from the Pontifical University of Comillas with a degree in psychology.
+She graduated from the Pontifical University of Comillas with a bachelor's degree in psychology.

 Gómez de Salazar has worked in many different areas, including as an instructor at the University Francisco de Vitoria and professor of Catholic religion pedagogy and didactic methods at the University Camilo José Cela.
 She also taught Catholic religion at Torrevilano School.
 She also has experience as a counselor in Covadonga Family Planning Centre.